cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 isotropic (pressure) and anisotropic (shear) components of stress exert control on the deformation state of the earth at any point in the brittle regime.
-However, unlike other fundamental quantities such as temperature, stress is typically difficult to measure *in situ*.
+However, unlike other fundamental quantities such as temperature, stress is typically difficult to measure *in situ*, without drilling-based techniques (i.e., there is no remote sensing of stress in the earth).
 Therefore, stress is often treated in a semi-quantitative manner, with an emphasis on directions and relative magnitudes of the principal stresses locally or regionally.
 These values are commonly derived from strain, for example from studies of earthquake focal mechanisms or geodetic velocity fields.

 In areas of substantial relief, high terrain and steep slopes generate proportionally large pressures and shear stresses in the crust beneath and